FarisArabi/photo-app/README.md

 Photo App

 ### Usage :
-    Share your photos with photo-app communitie
+    Share your photos with photo-app community.

 ### Tools :